CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

   "ammo_type": "tape",                      // If both this and ammo_qty are specified then set transformed item to this specific ammo
-  "container": "jar",                       // Container holding the target item "sealed": true,                           // Whether the transformed container is sealed; true by default "menu_text": "Lower visor",               // (Optional) Text displayed in the activation screen.
+  "container": "jar",                       // Container holding the target item "sealed": true,                           // Whether the transformed container is sealed; true by default "menu_text": "Lower visor",               // (optional) Text displayed in the activation screen.
 Defaults to "Turn on" "moves": 500                              // Moves required to transform the item in excess of a normal action },
 "use_action": {